Paul DeJong Player Props: Cardinals vs. Nationals

-Paul DeJong -- with an on-base percentage of .231 in his past 10 games, 71 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the Washington Nationals, with MacKenzie Gore on the hill, on June 20 at 7:05 PM ET.
+On Wednesday, Paul DeJong (.250 on-base percentage in past 10 games, 55 points below season-long percentage) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 4:05 PM ET.

-He had two hits (going 2-for-4 with a double) in his last game against the Nationals.
+In his last game, he hit a home run while going 1-for-4 against the Nationals.

 Paul DeJong Game Info & Props vs. the Nationals